jjcss/.github/profile/README.md

 ---

 ## Upcoming Club Event(s)
 We have no more planned events for the Spring Semester.
-See you all in the Fall of 2022 and if you are graduating, we wish you the best of luck! <br>
+See you all in the Fall of 2022 and if you are graduating, we wish you the best of luck!
+We'll begin updating our socials and Github as the <b> Fall 2022 semester approaches </b> <br> <br>
 <b>Apply for a Assistant Exec Club Position - Fall 2022 (see Assistant Exec duties)</b>: [Apply here](https://docs.google.com/forms/d/e/1FAIpQLSdaBE8Z7vTgeO9OzvOiPYjfaTyerlrOXCD5QaVq69FvyasCsw/viewform)